tinacms/tina.io/content/docs/features/extending-tina.md

 TinaCMS exposes some hooks that make it easy to extend.
 Most of these hooks exist on the `<TinaCMS>` container

-## Customizing the form
+## Customizing a form or field with `formifyCallback`

-The root `<TinaCMS>` container has an optional `formifyCallback` parameter that can be added to customize the Tina form generation.
+With Tina, the form definition for a piece of content is generated automatically.

+If you'd like to control the output of those forms, tap into the `formifyCallback` callback parameter on the root `<TinaCMS>` container.

+### Customizing a field

 ```tsx
 // pages/_app.js